 Want to banish your bumps?
 ENRICH Clinic has the answers

 Pearly penile papules generally have no negative side effects, aside from the potential for increased sensitivity in the area.
-However, many patients report that the bumps make the self-conscious.
+However, many patients report that the bumps make them self-conscious.
 Patients may choose to engage in treatment for pearly penile papules in order to alleviate anxiety.

 If this is the case, ENRICH Clinic’s Erbium laser can be used to quickly and precisely remove pearly penile papules.
-Generally, only one laser treatment is required for long lasting results.
+Generally, only one laser treatment is required for lasting results.